bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 65°
-- Mostly Clear
+- Breezy
-- 92% humidity
+- 91% humidity
 - 13 mph wind
-- 36% cloud cover
+- 0% cloud cover
 - 35 AQI 🟩
-- 0.52 inches of rain expected in the next 48 hours
+- 0.45 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>